karlscholz/AutoSys-TurtlebotRos2/docs/foxy_raspi.md

     cd ~
     # Add shortcut to simplify bringup command
     alias r2b='ros2 launch turtlebot3_bringup robot.launch.py'

-## Running the Visual Follower Project of this Repository:

-> **_NOTE:_**
-> At first the Turtlebot's Raspberry Pi takes a Picture with its Pycam and publishes it to a topic.
-This is done by our Picture Publisher Node.
->
-> The Remote PC subscribes to this topic and calculates angular and linear velocity for the Turtlebot the picture with the Picture Processor Node.
-In Exchange, this Node then publishes the calculated velocities to cmd_vel.
->
-> cmd_vel is subscribed by a built in Node from Turtlebot.
-It is launched by running the Turtlebot3 bringup Command, mentioned above.
-Now the Turtlebot drives accordingly.
->

-1. Install the Python Packages for the Picture Publisher Node

-        pip install opencv-python==4.6.0.66

-2. Build the Picture Publisher workspace, you''ll need to fetch the dependencies only once

-        cd ~/AutoSys-TurtlebotRos2/picpub_ws
-        sudo apt install python3-rosdep2 -y
-        rosdep update
-        rosdep install -i --from-path src --rosdistro foxy -y colcon build
-        . install/setup.bash

-3. Run the Picture Publisher Node

-        ros2 run picproc picpub_node

-4. Open another terminal and run the Turtlebot3 bringup Command

-        ros2 launch turtlebot3_bringup robot.launch.py

 If something is off it's a good idea to check for differences in your `~/.bashrc` file with ours in  `AutoSys-TurtlebotRos2/misc/`.